HOW SPIN STRONG WORKS

 As you increase speed, resistance is increased exponentially.
 For each doubling of air speed, air resistance is quadrupled.
 The result is a highly effective form of resistance training.

 Additional ways to increase resistance include using more arm circle action versus wrist action and extending arms further away from the body.
-Also, configuring Spin Strong with six air resisters versus five significantly increases resistance.
+Also, configuring Spin Strong with six air resisters (purchased separately) versus five significantly increases resistance.

 Protective eyewear is recommended.